-As of October 31, (in thousands) 2014 2013 Accrued employee compensation and related payroll taxes \$52,480 \$52,435 Deferred revenue 12,481 11,529 Accrued customer rebates and credits 10,924 14,787 Accrued additional purchase consideration 90 9,142 Other 16,603 17,841 Accrued expenses and other current liabilities \$92,578 \$105,734
+As of October 31, (in thousands) 2015 2014 Accrued employee compensation and related payroll taxes \$53,238 \$52,480 Deferred revenue 16,498 12,481 Accrued customer rebates and credits 8,072 10,924 Accrued additional purchase consideration 6,859 90 Other 15,488 16,603 Accrued expenses and other current liabilities \$100,155 \$92,578

-The total customer rebates and credits deducted within net sales in fiscal 2014, 2013 and 2012 was \$8.3 million, \$8.3 million and \$2.8 million, respectively.
-The principal reason why the amount of customer rebates and credits deducted within net sales in fiscal 2012 is less than it was in fiscal 2014 and 2013 is fiscal 2012 reflected a reduction in the net sales volume of certain customers eligible for rebates as well as a reduction in the associated rebate percentages.
-The decrease in the amount of accrued customer rebates and credits principally reflects payments made during fiscal 2014 of certain amounts accrued over a two to three year period.
-The decrease in accrued additional purchase consideration pertains to a fiscal 2013 and a fiscal 2012 acquisition for which the underlying earnings objectives were not met.
+The total customer rebates and credits deducted within net sales in fiscal 2015, 2014 and 2013 was \$4.7 million, \$8.3 million and \$8.3 million, respectively.
+The decrease in total customer rebates and credits deducted within net sales in fiscal 2015 and the amount of accrued customer rebates and credits principally reflects a reduction in the net sales volume of certain customers eligible for rebates as well as a reduction in the associated rebate percentages.
+The increase in deferred revenue principally reflects billings in excess of costs and earnings pertaining to certain of the Company's percentage-of-completion contracts.
+The increase in accrued additional purchase consideration principally reflects the estimated fair value of contingent consideration related to a fiscal 2015 acquisition expected to be paid in fiscal 2016.
 See Note 7, Fair Value Measurements, for additional information regarding the Company's contingent consideration obligations.